7 Best Small Grills for Apartments in 2023

 - Possible regulator problems – A number of users have reported regulator issues out of the box.
 Keep an eye out for any issues with gas flow.

-The grill grates are porcelain-coated cast iron, perfect for heat retention and easy to clean.
+The grill grates are porcelain-enameled and really easy to clean.

 What we like: